Diogo Fernandes Pereira

 Diogo Fernandes Pereira, sometimes called simply Diogo Fernandes, was a Portuguese 16th-century navigator, originally from Setúbal, Portugal.
 Diogo Fernandes was the first known European captain to visit the island of Socotra in 1503 and the discoverer of the Mascarenes archipelago (Réunion, Mauritius, and Rodrigues) in 1507.
 He may also have been the first European to sail east of Madagascar island ('outer route' to the East Indies).

 Background

 Diogo Fernandes Pereira's name is usually given simply as 'Diogo Fernandes'.
 He is sometimes referred to as Diogo Fernandes de Setúbal (his hometown), to distinguish him from another Indian Ocean adventurer of that period with a similar name, known as Diogo Fernandes de Beja.
 In older chronicles, (e.g. Damião de Góis) his name is also written as Diogo Fernandes 'Piteira' or 'Peteira'.

 Diogo Fernandes was a Portuguese seaman of obscure background.
-According to João de Barros, he was "a native of Setúbal, a man much used at sea" (muito usado no mar).
+According to João de Barros, he was "a native of Setúbal, a man used to the sea" (muito usado no mar).
 He served as master on several ships - that is, as third officer, below the pilot and captain, a position which required trained navigational expertise, and may have served as pilot on other occasions.